emanuel-metzenthin/KELOS-on-Kafka/README.md

 ## 6.2 Effectiveness Evaluation

 For evaluating the effectiveness of our implementation, we compare our results to those in the paper.
-In the original publication, the alorithm was tested on three real-world datasets.
+In the original publication, the algorithm was tested on three real-world datasets.
 Unfortunately, we were unable to obtain the Yahoo!
 A1 and Yahoo!
 A2 datasets [9] because the registration necessary to access them did not work on multiple separate attempts.
 The last dataset is from KDD99 [10] but mismatches in the number of records indicate that not the entire dataset was used.
 The paper itself does not mention this, however we believe that the dataset was preprocessed as described in [11], because the number of records reported there matches those in the base paper.
-The transformed dataset can be downloaded [here](http://odds.cs.stonybrook.edu/http-kddcup99-dataset/) (in Matlab format).
+The transformed dataset was taken from [here](http://odds.cs.stonybrook.edu/http-kddcup99-dataset/).

 The benchmarked metric is the *Precision@|O|* that was also used in the base paper [4].
 It is calculated by dividing the total number of correctly identified outliers over all windows through the number of ground truth outliers present in them (see formula 1).
 Assuming there are *|O|<sub>i</sub>* ground truth outliers in the i-th window, only those that are among the top-*|O|<sub>i</sub>* points with the lowest KLOME score in the window are considered to be correctly identified.
 Since we work with sliding windows, outliers will be counted multiple times because they appear in multiple windows.